arangodb/arangodb/Documentation/Books/HTTP/Analyzers/README.md

 - an object with the attribute *delimiter* containing the string encoded delimiter to use

-### Ngram
+### N-gram

-An analyzer capable of producing ngrams from a specified input in a range of [min_gram;max_gram].
+An analyzer capable of producing n-grams from a specified input in a range of [min;max] (inclusive).
 Can optionally preserve the original input.

 The *properties* allowed for this analyzer are an object with the following
 attributes:

-- *max*: unsigned integer (required) max ngram
+- *max*: unsigned integer (required) maximum n-gram length
-- *min*: unsigned integer (required) min ngram
+- *min*: unsigned integer (required) minimum n-gram length
 - *preserveOriginal*: boolean (required) output the original value as well

+*Example*

+With `min` = 4 and `max` = 5, the analyzer will produce the following n-grams for the input *foobar*:
+- foob
+- ooba
+- obar
+- fooba
+- oobar

+With `preserveOriginal` enabled, it will additionally include *foobar* itself.

 ### Text

-An analyzer capable of breaking up strings into individual words while also optionally filtering out stopwords, applying case conversion and extracting word stems.
+An analyzer capable of breaking up strings into individual words while also optionally filtering out stop-words, applying case conversion and extracting word stems.

 The *properties* allowed for this analyzer are an object with the following